aryannaik225/Reddit-Based-Wallpaper-Changer/README.md

 A lightweight **Python-based dynamic wallpaper changer** that automatically fetches beautiful wallpapers from your favorite **Reddit subreddits**, filters them by resolution, and sets them as your desktop background.
 It also notifies you every time your wallpaper changes — and you can even skip to the next wallpaper instantly.

+> Made it because was bored to find a good wallpaper 🫠

 ---

 ## 🚀 Features